 Your gift can support activities in general – designate Public Policy for your gift.
 Donors also support Shinogle Fellowship and the Alumni Graduate Fellowship to help outstanding public policy students pursue their graduate studies.

-Cheryl A. Camillo is the recipient of the 2016 Judith A. Shinogle Memorial Fellowship.
+Jennifer Smith was the 2017 recipient of the Judith A. Shinogle Memorial Fellowship.

 Past recipients of the Shinogle Fellowship are: